Professor-G/pyBIA/docs/source/Engineering pyBIA.rst

     	frame.append(cat)

     frame = pandas.concat(frame, axis=0, join='inner') #merge all 27 frames into one
-    frame.to_csv('NDWFS_master_catalog') 	#save as 'NDWFS_master_catalog'
+    frame.to_csv('~/Bootes_Field/NDWFS_master_catalog', chunksize=1000) #save as 'NDWFS_master_catalog'

-When creating a catalog using pyBIA there are numerous parameters you can control, `see the API reference for the catalog class <https://pybia.readthedocs.io/en/latest/autoapi/pyBIA/catalog/index.html>`_.
+The NDWFS Bootes field catalog contains a total of 2509039 detected objects.
+When creating a catalog using pyBIA there are numerous optional parameters that can be contolled, `see the API reference for the catalog class <https://pybia.readthedocs.io/en/latest/autoapi/pyBIA/catalog/index.html>`_.
 These features can be used to train a machine learning model, which is why we've included a flag parameter, in which we can input an array containing labels or flags for each object.
 In the above example, we flagged every object with a value of one, which is what we label any astrophysical object that is not a Lyman-alpha blob.
 This flag input can also contain an array of strings, which could correspond to actual class labels, e.g. 'GALAXY' or 'STAR'

 2) DIFFUSE Training Class
 -----------
 `Moire et al 2012 <https://arxiv.org/pdf/1111.2603.pdf>`_ conducted a systematic search for Lyman-alpha Nebulae in the Boötes field, from which 866 total candidates were selected after visual inspection.
-From this sample, 85 had a larger (B-R) value, which could indicate stronger Lyman-alpha emission at z > 2 as the Lyman-alpha wavelength (~1210 Angstroms) from such distance would be redshifted to blue as observed on Earth.
+From this sample, 85 were of particular interest as they were within the (bluer) color space of a handful of confirmed Lyman-alpha Nebulae.
+Their bluer color could indicate stronger Lyman-alpha emission at z > 2, as at :math:`\lambda` ~ 1210 :math:`\r{A}`, this hydrogen emission would be redshifted to blue when observed on Earth.
 Only about a third of these 85 candidates have been followed up, and to-date only 5 of these sources have been sprectoscopically confirmed as true Lyman-alpha nebulae.

 The entire sample of 866 objects display morphologies and features which are characteristic of diffuse emission, as such we can begin by extracting these 866 sources from our master catalog.
 These objects will serve as our initial training sample of diffuse nebulae.
 We will begin by loading the NDWFS object names of these 866 candidates which we have saved as a file titled 'obj_names_866'.
 Each object in the survey has a unique name, therefore this can be used to index the master catalog.